Radiologic Technology Degree

 - Submit official college transcripts, if applicable;

 - Complete the components listed in the Health Care Science Certificate - Radiologic Technology curriculum with an overall 3.0 GPA; these courses (34 credit hours) must be completed with a minimum grade of "C" in each course and a cumulative GPA of 3.0.
-MATH, BIOL, and ALHS course must have been completed within 5 years.
+BIOL and ALHS course must have been completed within 5 years.

 - Satisfy Placement Testing requirements.